What are the Different Types of Bullying in Arizona?

 Anti-Bullying Policy in Schools

-So, the policies you can find for each school district are normally going to be in the student handbook and in the parent handbook.
-Again, we had talked about, there must be confidentiality upon reporting, and then the school must act and must comply with the procedures that they have in place.
+So, the policies you can find for each school district are usually in the student and parent handbook.
+Again, we had discussed that there must be confidentiality upon reporting, and the school must act and comply with the procedures they have in place.

 School’s Extra Policies on Physical Bullying

 The 2009 law also created the Office of Safe and Drug-Free Schools within the Arizona Department of Education.
 The office is responsible for providing school support and resources on bullying prevention.
-It also investigates complaints of bullying and enforces Arizona anti-bullying laws.
+It also investigates complaints of bullying and enforces the state’s anti-bullying laws.

 Report Student Cyberbullying to the School